 Hey everyone, my name is James Douma.
 I have been involved with the rodeo for the past several years.
-I am a full time firefighter in Ontario during the week and ride bucking horses on the weekend.
-I am married to an amazing woman named Jenn and together we have a little boy, Mason who help lead cowboy church in Ontario with the Rawhide Rodeo Company.
+I am a full time firefighter in Ontario during the week and used to ride bucking horses on the weekend.
+I am married to an amazing woman named Jenn and together with our family, we led cowboy church for a few seasons in Ontario with the Rawhide Rodeo Company.

 Growing up I figured I was your every day average Christian.
 I grew up in a Christian home, read my Bible, prayed every day and attended church every week.
 Life was great.
 My family did all kinds of things together.
 We camped, went fishing, hiking, we built all kinds of forts and tree houses together.
 We even took care of the livestock and farm chores together.

 When I was in my early teens my parents started experiencing difficulty in their marriage.
 We ended up selling the farm and moving to a small town in hopes that the lighter work load would help patch things up.
 That didn’t end up working and a year later they split up and my dad moved out.
 It was a major shock to me and my siblings.
 Things just started to fall apart from there.

 At 17 I started going to school (we were homeschooled up until then).
 I started hanging out with fairly questionable peers mainly because I didn’t really have any Christian friends.
 Slowly my morals and values started to slip and I found myself saying and doing things I had always said I wouldn’t.

 I felt my parents really didn’t care about us anymore, even though deep down I knew they did, so I stopped caring about everyone and everything else but myself.
 My relationship with God at this point was limited to a quick prayer before food and bed, if I even remembered, and attending church out of obligation.